Spectacular coastal walks in the South West

 Calling all hikers, ramblers and dog walkers

-There’s nothing better than dusting off your walking boots and getting outdoors for the first time after a long, rainy winter.
+There’s nothing better than dusting off your walking boots and getting outdoors.
 When it comes to the South West, the myriad of spectacular coastal walks will leave you spoilt for choice.
 In fact, there are so many different options and recommendations online, it’s often challenging to decide on one particular route.

 That’s where Perfect Stays comes in.
 We’ve done the research for you and hand-selected our seven favourite coastal walks in the South West.
 Whether you’re an experienced hiker seeking your next challenge, a family of ramblers needing to blow off some steam, or a dog walker looking for a safe route, our guide includes the perfect walk for you.

 What’s more, many of our luxury holiday houses are located on or near the South West Coast Path, so they’d make the ideal base for your outdoor escape.

 Without further ado, here are our top seven coastal walks in the South West: